lidanthedev/BackportedCompletions/README.md

 ### Setting Up the Development Environment
 1. Import the project into IntelliJ IDEA.
-2. Run the Gradle `setupDecompWorkspace` task to set up the environment.
+2. Run the Gradle `genIntelliJRuns` task to set up the environment.
 3. Use the `runClient` Gradle task to test the mod in a development environment.

 ## Contributing